vultr/vultr-csi/README.md

 ### Deploying the CSI

-To deploy the latest release of the CSI to your Kubernetes cluster run the following:
+To deploy the latest release of the CSI to your Kubernetes cluster, run the following:

 `kubectl apply -f https://raw.githubusercontent.com/vultr/vultr-csi/docs/releases/latest.yaml`

-If you wish to deploy a specific version you must release `latest` with a` proper release`:
+If you wish to deploy a specific version, you must replace `latest` with a proper release where `X.Y.Z` is the desired version:

 `https://raw.githubusercontent.com/vultr/vultr-csi/docs/releases/vX.Y.Z.yml`

 ### Validating

-The deploying will create [Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/) which will be used to create your volumes
+The deployment will create a [Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/) which will be used to create your volumes

 ```sh
 $ kubectl get storageclass